rerun-io/rerun/docs/content/howto/ros2-nav-turtlebot.md

 in a similar fashion to how it is depicted in gazebo.

-We generate a second matching set of points for each ray projected out 0.3m from the origin and then interlace the two sets of points using numpy hstack and reshape.
+We generate a second matching set of points for each ray projected out 0.3m from the origin and then interlace the two sets of points using Numpy hstack and reshape.
 This results in a set of alternating points defining rays from the origin to each laser scan result, which is the format expected by `rr.LineStrips3D`: